athos/rust-playground/README.md

 # rust-playground

-miscellaneous personal projects to learn Rust language
+This repository is for miscellaneous personal projects to learn Rust language.

 ## License
 (c) 2016 Shogo Ohta